Implementation Intentions: If-Then Plans That Double Follow-Through

 Or equivalently: "If [situation X], then I will [behavior Y]."

-That's it.
-You're not just deciding what you want to do.
-You're specifying exactly when and where you'll do it.
+You are not just deciding what you want to do.
+You are specifying exactly when and where you will do it.

 For example: